PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-findings.md

 ### 3 Maximum age (**Age10LW**)

+Note: a wrong version of Age10LW exists in several places, where fish flag 75 = 1 is applied to set the selectivity of the youngest age to zero but that change should not occur until in Diag20, as reflected in other stepwise model runs and in the assessment report.
+The correct version of the Age10LW model run is on Penguin at `z:/yft/2020_review/analysis/stepwise/12_Age10LW` and can be identified from SBSBF0 = 0.46613 in the final year, not 0.51833.

 **Flags**

 - Increasing the maximum age in the model from 7 years to 10 years.